 Molly says, “My scar is a part of who I am now.
 Someone told me that it matches my personality perfectly!
 I didn't know how to take that until I realized I am different.
 I have always been different and that makes me who I am.
 I know that many girls and women doubt themselves because they do not see the beauty in who they are.
 I am more than what I weigh, I am more than how fast I can run or how much I can lift, I am more than a grade on a test, and I am more than the scars on my body.”

 Talking is one of the best ways to help people to process emotions.
 Once Molly started sharing her story with others she realized she was not alone in her fight.
 Through Beautiful Me, she has met some beautiful people who have inspired her to continue in her recovery and to keep sharing her story with others.

 Plans for the future

-Molly found that by helping others see the goodness in themselves, like a reflection in the mirror, she started to see that in herself.
+Molly found that by helping others see the goodness in themselves, she started to see that in herself.
 Molly found her passion in life through her own recovery.
 Now Molly wants to help people find their own path to recovery.
-Beautiful Me is finally starting to take the path that Molly and her mother have always envisioned.

-Molly has suffered from an eating disorder, negative body image, low self-confidence, and trauma throughout her life.
+Molly has suffered from an eating disorder, negative body image and self-confidence, self harm, endometriosis, and trauma throughout her life.
 Her past struggles allow her to relate to others who are going through similar issues.
 Struggling with these obstacles left her wanting to know what it felt like to be confident in herself.
 After years of hard work and dedication, she has overcome these challenges.
 She can finally say that now, she has reached true happiness.
 She knows who she wants to be, and she is strong enough to fight for it.